prajwalbharadwajbm/customer-support-rag/README.md

 ## Support

 If you encounter any issues:
-1. Check the deployment logs in Railway/Streamlit Cloud
+1. Check the deployment logs in Google Cloud Run/Streamlit Cloud
 2. Verify environment variables are set correctly
 3. Test the backend API directly at `/docs`
 4. Check network connectivity between services